Robbinsdale considers renaming park tainted with racist legacy

 Sanborn racial covenants

-The Sanborn family, which owned much of the land throughout Robbinsdale in the early 1900s, placed racial covenants on their real estate, prohibiting “any person or persons of Chinese, Japanese, Moorish, Turkish, Negro, Mongolian or African blood or descent” from leasing or mortgaging their properties, according to Mapping Prejudice, a University of Minnesota database of racial covenants in the Twin Cities metro.
+The Sanborn family, which owned much of the land throughout Robbinsdale in the early 1900s, placed racial covenants on their real estate, prohibiting “any person or persons of Chinese, Japanese, Moorish, Turkish, Negro, Mongolian or African blood or descent” from leasing or mortgaging their properties, according to Mapping Prejudice, a University of Minnesota database of racial covenants in the Twin Cities metro area.

-Racial covenants were used to segregate the metro during the early- to mid-1900s, and the effects are still visible.
+Racial covenants were used to segregate the metro area during the early to mid-1900s, and the effects are still visible.
 In 1948, the U.S. Supreme Court declared racial covenants unconstitutional, and Minnesota outlawed them in 1953.
 Thus, the covenants hold no legal power but remain on deeds to properties scattered around the Twin Cities.

-There appears to be broad support on the city council to remove the Sanborn name from the park.
+There appears to be broad support on the City Council to remove the Sanborn name from the park.
 But it’s less clear what the new name should be.

 What people said